 The System Timer functions as a non-retriggerable, multi-vibrator pulse generator.
 This means that once started, depending on the mode, the timer will produce pulses continuously.
 Before pulses can be generated, the timer must be armed and then receive a start pulse.
-Arming the counter is done by enabling the Run/Stop function by either the external button or through the 9200 application.
+Arming the counter is done by enabling the Run/Stop function by either the external button or through the 9250 application.
 With external trigger disabled, the Run/Stop function also generates the start command for the counter.
-With external trigger enabled, the external trigger provides the start pulse on the 9200 Plus unit.
+With external trigger enabled, the external trigger provides the start pulse.
 In either case, once started, the counter operation is determined by the System Mode Generator.
 Standard modes include:

-- Continuous Once started T0 pulses are generated continuously. - Single Shot One T0 pulse is generated for each start command. - Burst 'N' T0 pulses are generated for each start command.
-Duty Cycle Once started T0 pulses cycle on and off - Duty Cycle Once started T0 pulses cycle on and off continuously.
+Continuous Once started T0 pulses are generated continuously.

+Single Shot One T0 pulse is generated for each start command.

+Burst 'N' T0 pulses are generated for each start

+command.

+Duty Cycle Once started T0 pulses cycle on and off

+continuously.